-Discuss: After students have made their predictions about how the code in the first level has run quickly discuss why they saw the car start to move more quickly.
-Note that whereas before they used the counter pattern to increase a car's position, now it is being used to increase the car's velocity.
+Discuss: After students have made their predictions about how the code in the first level has run View on Code quickly discuss why they saw the car start to move more quickly.
+Note that whereas before they used Studio the counter pattern to increase a car's position, now it is being used to increase the car's velocity.